louisestella/DataAnalysis/README.md

 ### Programming Language and Libraries
-For this project we are using Python 3 and for educational purposes we are using Notebook Jupyter.
+For this project we are using *Python 3* and for educational purposes we are using *Notebook Jupyter*.
 We used the following libraries to aid us on creating the material displayed on the notebook:

-- pandas -- for data manipulation and analysis.
+- **pandas** -- for data manipulation and analysis.
-- matplotlib -- for embedding plots into applications as visual aid
+- **matplotlib** -- for embedding plots into applications as visual aid

 ### Project and Presentation